The Sui Dynasty

-His son was named Emperor Yang.
-He ruled for 14 years until 618, and then he was assassinated.
-He was more like the Qin Emperor than his father.
-He continued his father's policies of installing a Confucian bureaucracy, wars, and major construction projects, but he poured more of the empire's resources into the wars and construction projects and exhausted his resources and the people.
-He was known for expending a lot of money on luxuries.
-Though he built up the empire's infrastructure, northern nomadic people attacked and the people rebelled, and he was assassinated.
+His son came to power in the year 604.
+He was named Emperor Yang.
+He ruled for 14 years and continued his father's policies of installing a Confucian bureaucracy, making wars, and building major construction projects, but because he poured so much of the empire's resources into these projects, he exhausted his resources and the people rebelled.

 - Chinese Dynasties